-With every product sector highly competitive, identifying market opportunities and developing a brand for success presents significant challenges.
-Whilst we’re all familiar with the expression ‘a gap in the market’, it’s vitally important to know whether there is ‘a market in the gap’.
+With every product sector highly competitive, identifying market opportunities and developing a product and brand for success presents significant challenges.
+Whilst we’re all familiar with the expression ‘a gap in the market’, it’s so important to know whether there is ‘a market in the gap’.

 There are nine key reasons for undertaking research activity: